creativecoder/wordpress-local-dev/README.md

 * Make a copy of your first site
 * Set up a new database for the site
-* Modify the db-config.php file to connect your new database
+* Modify the *-config.php files to connect the sites database in each server environment
 * Set up another virtual host

 ## Tips ##